apache/flink/docs/setup/checkpoints.md

 ## Overview

-Checkpoints make state in Flink fault tolerant by allowing to recover state and positions in the streams to give the application the same semantics as a failure-free execution.
+Checkpoints make state in Flink fault tolerant by allowing state and the corresponding stream positions to be recovered, thereby giving the application the same semantics as a failure-free execution.

 See [Checkpointing](../dev/stream/checkpointing.html) for how to enable and configure checkpoints for your program.